-Being in Time, for wind ensemble and electronics (originally scored for Wind Ensemble, conductor-controlled electronics and interactive video) plays with our experience of flow.
-Supported in part by a Faculty Research Grant for the Arts from the Office of the Provost & the Vice Provost for the Arts at the Univerisity of Virginia, the original version was premiered by the UVA Wind Ensemble.
-It combined interactive technologies: a kinect controller read the conductor’s gestures to play and shape the electronic sound; activity level, amplitude and frequency bands collected from two microphones controlled the visual elements.
+Being in Time, for wind ensemble and electronics plays with our experience of flow.
+Supported in part by a Faculty Research Grant for the Arts from the Office of the Provost & the Vice Provost for the Arts at the Univerisity of Virginia, the original version, scored for wind ensemble, conductor-controlled electronics, and interactive video, was premiered by the UVA Wind Ensemble.
+It combined interactive technologies: a Kinect controller reads the conductor’s gestures to play and shape the electronic sound; activity level, amplitude and frequency bands collected from two microphones controlled the visual elements.

 While developing the concept, I thought about the relationship between time and place and decided to make all the elements local in origin, in Charlottesville and the beautiful surrounding Blue Ridge region.
 I created the electronic music by processing recordings I made of wind ensemble members; all of the images were also drawn from local scenes.